hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 nodes where ``replication-quorum`` is set to ``false``.

-It is possible to force asynchronous replication globally by setting replication quorum to false on all the standby nodes in a formation.
+It is possible to force asynchronous replication globally by setting replication quorum to false on all the nodes in a formation.
+Remember that failovers will happen, and thus to set your replication settings on the current primary node too when needed: it is going to be a standby later.

 To set this parameter to either true or false, use one of the following commands::